Is it safe to use toiletries on babies and toddlers?

 Also you can use products intended for babies on infants and toddlers.
 Such products will be clearly described as being for babies.
 However, we would not advise using adult products on children under three, as such products may not have been checked to be suitable for this age group.

-Safety is the number one priority of the personal care industry.
-Whilst it is the case that unfortunately someone, somewhere could react to an ingredient used in cosmetic products, ALL cosmetic products must pass a rigorous and legally-required safety assessment before they can be available for purchase in the UK.
+Safety is the number one priority of the cosmetics and personal care industry.
+Whilst it is the case that unfortunately someone, somewhere could react to an ingredient used in cosmetic products, ALL cosmetic products must pass a rigorous and legally-required safety assessment before they can be sold in the UK.

 Products intended for children under three years old must undergo a specific assessment of their suitability for this age group in addition to the normal safety assessment.
 That's why parents can feel confident that products they use on their children's skin and hair are safe.